AssassinUKG/XSSPlayground/README.md

 Host

 1. Download the index.php file.
-2. Add to your /var/www/html folder,
+2. Add to your /var/www/html folder

 *Tip: Make a new folder called 'xss' eg: /var/www/html/xss

-* Have php installed so you can use php in terminal, then start a local server
 3. Run the php local server
+*Have php installed so you can use php in terminal, then start a local server*

 ```
 php -S 127.0.0.1:8000
 ```